Vulcanized O-Rings & O-Ring Cord

 Spliced & Vulcanized O-Rings

-Best for: Large diameter static seals, tank lids, manways, custom sizes
+Best for: Large-diameter static seals, tank lids, manways, pressure vessel flanges, custom sizes to 3,000+ mm ID

 Hot Vulcanized Bonded Rings

-A premium splicing method using uncured rubber compound at the joint, cured in a mold under pressure.
-Produces a joint with physical properties nearly identical to the cord stock.
+A premium splicing method using uncured rubber compound at the joint face, cured in a heated mold under pressure.
+Produces a joint with physical properties nearly identical to the cord stock—tensile strength 85–90% of parent material.

-Best for: Critical static seals, vacuum applications, food and pharma equipment
+Best for: Critical static seals, vacuum chamber seals, food and pharmaceutical equipment, higher-pressure applications

 Cold-Bonded Rings

 Fast-turnaround adhesive bonding without heat curing.
-Ideal for emergency repairs, prototype validation, and applications where heat curing is not practical.
+Joint strength 30–50% of parent cord.
+Adequate for low-pressure static sealing, emergency replacement, and prototype validation where heat equipment is unavailable.

-Best for: Emergency replacement, prototyping, field service, MRO
+Best for: Emergency replacement, prototype validation, field service, MRO applications below 10 bar

 Materials